tashian/medium-node/README.md

 ## Usage

 The only function available is `getUser`.
 It accepts a medium.com username and returns a `Promise` for a user's most recent posts on Medium.
 You cannot paginate; only the latest posts are available.

     import medium from 'medium-node';

-    let userFeed = medium.getUser('tashian')
+    let userFeed = medium.getUser('tashian');
     userFeed.then((user) =>
       console.log(user.posts[0]);
     )